DenisMasterHerobrine/MagicalForest/README.md

 # Ports?
 - Fabric: **Not planned**, but feel free to do it yourself if you want.
 - Forge:
-- - 1.17: Planned, but waiting on Abnormals Core to update, can be skipped if Abnormals Core will skip this major version.
+- - 1.18: Planned, but waiting on Blueprint to update.
 - - 1.16: Stable, will receive all content updates up to 1.18 update.
+(Seems like it will have some features backported from 1.18)
 - - 1.15: Stable, no support will be given since it's abandoned.

 **Compatible with:**